AbrJA/Qdrant.jl/CONTRIBUTING.md

 # Contributing

-Thank you for contributing to QdrantClient.jl.
+Thank you for contributing to Qdrant.jl.

 ## Development Setup